pritam02/InsticatorSession/README.md

 The version of node js should be above 12.0.0.

-Alternatively we can use nvm (node version manager) to manage the versions of node running in the system
+Alternatively we can use nvm (node version manager) to manage the versions of node running in the system.

 [node and npm installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)